scikit-learn-contrib/hdbscan/docs/parameter_selection.rst

 HDBSCAN supports an extra parameter ``cluster_selection_method`` to determine how it selects flat clusters from the cluster tree hierarchy.
-The default method is ``'eom'`` for Excess of Mass, the algorithm described in :ref:`how_hdbscan_works`.
+The default method is ``'eom'`` for Excess of Mass, the algorithm described in :doc:`how_hdbscan_works`.
 This is not always the most desireable approach to cluster selection.
 If you are more interested in having small homogeneous clusters then you may find Excess of Mass has a tendency to pick one or two large clusters and then a number of small extra clusters.
 In this situation